dipendra-mule/conducky/website/docs/user-guide/intro.md

 Welcome to the Conducky User Guide!

 This section is for **all users** of Conducky, including event attendees, Code of Conduct team members, and event administrators.
-If you're using Conducky's interface to report incidents, respond to reports, or manage events, this guide is for you.
+If you're using Conducky's interface to incident reports, respond to incidents, or manage events, this guide is for you.

 ## 🚀 New to Conducky?